XEP-xxxx: Payment Required

 7. Implementation Notes

-The 'payto' URI scheme (RFC 8905) is the RECOMMENDED primary URI scheme for this specification because it covers the widest range of payment networks within a single IETF-standardized format.
+The 'payto' URI scheme (RFC 8905) is the RECOMMENDED primary URI scheme for traditional bank rails, because it covers the widest range of them within a single IETF-standardized format.
 Examples of valid payto URIs include:

 When generating Lightning Network invoices for inclusion in an <option/> element, the service SHOULD encode the payment hash in a way that allows stateless preimage verification (see Verification), avoiding the need to query the Lightning node on every retry.